OGLinuk/spec/tenets/README.md

   about our consumption from font size preferences to personalized SEO criteria.

+* **Foster trust.** Best knowledge rises to the top based on what is trusted by those *you* trust, not some broken system manipulated by mob mentality, upvotes, and reputation trolling.
+Bots are silenced.
+  Popularity is based on what you trust, not random strangers.

+* **No single transport dependency.** The exchange of knowledge must never be locked to any single transport method.
+This prevents *any* party from controlling the free exchange of knowledge.
+Existing transport methods can and should be leveraged, but never required.
+Knowledge on USB sticks transported by pneumatic tubes or bipeds (even quadrupeds) must always be permitted.

 * **Minimum possible technology requirement.** Participants should be able to simply use paper and pen or pencil so long as they write clearly and use KEG Markdown (a simplified version of Pandoc Markdown,